zhenyakeg/GFP_fluorescence_detecrtor/README.md

     * -h, --help            show this help message and exit

     *  -t TYPES, --types TYPES
-                        Image types you are going to analyse separated with a space. \\
-                        *Defaults: png, tif*
+                        Image types you are going to analyse separated with a space. \n *Defaults: png, tif*
     *  -pt PIXEL_THRESHOLD, --pixel_threshold PIXEL_THRESHOLD
                         Pixel threshold applied to your images.